wikipathways/wikipathways-api-client-py/README.md

-Python API client for WikiPathways webservices.
-In development.
+# Python API client for WikiPathways webservices.

+Currently in development; the API for this library is unstable.

+## TODO

+* Add tests
+* Make into a package and publish on PyPI so it can be installed with ```pip```
-Currently, the following functions still need to be implemented:
+* The following webservice API calls still need to be implemented; pull requests welcome:

 * ~~listOrganisms~~
 * ~~listPathways~~